okken/talks/presentation.md

 * New features are tested with new tests.
-* **Tests are easy and fast to write.**  <- *this is what we're focusing on* ???
+* **Tests are easy and fast to write.**  <- *this is what we're focusing on*

-* This is not just a "for your manager" slide.
-* You should know that a good robust test suite helps you
-    * be proud of your code
-    * have more fun
-    * have less fear

-* It's a bonus if the test cases are
-    * quick to write
-    * easy to maintain

-That's the part we are focusing on today

 ---